Children Behavior Therapy in Michigan

 Behavior Problem Therapy is beneficial for children who have trouble controlling their emotions and behaviors.
 Learning to regulate and express emotions is all part of being a child, so it is expected that a child may have a meltdown in the middle of the store.
 Learning the correct way to behave in different settings is also a part of childhood, therefore, it is expected that a child may eat five cookies even though they knew they weren’t supposed to.
 These types of behaviors do not qualify a child to need Behavior Problem Therapy, rather, it is when these behaviors begin to violate the rights of others or cause a significant conflict between the child and societal norms.

 A specific diagnosis is not needed for a child to engage in Behavior Problem Therapy and benefit from it.
 Behavior Problem Therapy can be beneficial for any individual who wants to work on controlling their emotions and behaviors.
-However, below are some common diagnoses that can especially benefit from Behavior Problem Therapy.
+However, below are some common diagnoses that can especially benefit from Behavior Therapy for kids.

 • Oppositional Defiant Disorder: Children with this disorder are often show symptoms that evidence them having an angry/irritable mood, argumentative/defiant behavior, or vindictiveness.